-This study is intended as a guide for those teaching an adult study group, for youth workers leading discussions after viewing movies with students, for those wanting to begin a neighbourhood discussion group for Christians and non-Christians alike.
-These studies are also meant as a resource for individuals who would like to use film clips and stories in their speaking, teaching, and small group discussion.
+This study is intended mainly as a guide for those teaching an adult study group, for youth workers leading discussions after viewing movies with students, for those wanting to begin a neighbourhood discussion group for Christians and non-Christians alike, or for those wanting help in how to use film clips and Scripture to focus a group's meditation and prayer.
+These studies are also meant as a resource for church leaders and pastors who would like to use film clips and stories in their speaking, teaching, and preaching.

-Thus the writers have tried to engage each movie at the centre of the story's power and meaning and to suggest how it might prove useful for those charged with the teaching and preaching ministries of the church.
+Just as many sermons unfortunately misinterpret a biblical text, using it for unintended purposes, so many in the church who want to connect the Christian faith with wider popular culture often misinterpret film clips and stories and use them to illustrate something other than what a movie is portraying.
+Thus the authors have tried to engage each movie at the center of the story's power and meaning and to suggest how it might prove useful for those charged with the teaching and preaching ministries of the church.

-Starting a discussion group
+The basics of starting a discussion group

-The Reel Dialogue team has made these studies for the various films that we have found to be both entertaining and spiritually provocative.
-We believe they will provide you a similar experience and suggest that you invite a friend or neighbour to watch these movies with you.
+The Reel Dialogue team have made these studies for the various films that we have found to be both entertaining and spiritually provocative.
+They have challenged and informed us, inviting us into the lives of others who share God's image.
+We believe they will provide you a similar experience.
+We suggest that you invite a friend or neighbour to watch these movies with you.

-Movie watching opens the door to a dialogue that cuts across many of our social paradigms.
-We would hope that this equips those who choose to use these studies as means of answering the questions people may ask.
-Though individual viewers can benefit from the conversation generated within these discussion groups, each meeting is intended primarily for use by those in group or public settings, particularly those speaking to or leading groups in your local community or context.
+Movie watching invites conversation and response.
+To hear a story and have no means of responding to it is to risk aborting its power and significance in your life.
+Though individual viewers can benefit from the conversation generated within these discussion groups, each meeting is intended primarily for use by those in group or public settings, particularly those speaking to or leading groups in the church or community.